Code-Institute-Submissions/GRHUGHES-Portfolio/README.md

 Below are some bugs I have encountered during testing and fixed:

-Bug: Invisible text was showing instead of placeholder text in the message field of the contact form on the collaboration page.
+- Bug: Invisible text was showing instead of placeholder text in the message field of the contact form on the collaboration page.
-Fix: The textarea element has been restricted to occupy one line of code to remove any conflicting spaces.
+- Fix: The textarea element has been restricted to occupy one line of code to remove any conflicting spaces, thanks to Aquarelle at [Stack Overflow](https://stackoverflow.com/questions/10186913/html5-textarea-placeholder-not-appearing).

-Bug: Too much empty space on both sides of container content and elements too small at larger screen widths.
+- Bug: Too much empty space on both sides of container content and elements too small at larger screen widths.
-Fix: Added media queries for larger screen widths up to 4K resolution and replaced hero images with larger sizes to match and prevent blurring/stretching.
+- Fix: Added media queries for larger screen widths up to 4K resolution and replaced hero images with larger sizes to match and prevent blurring/stretching.

-Bug: Timelines were overlapping the container area at larger screen widths.
+- Bug: Timelines were overlapping the container area at larger screen widths.
-Fix: Added left margin to history-items class divs.
+- Fix: Added left margin to history-items class divs.

-Bug: HTML files were not mappable to XML as described by the HTML validator because of extra hyphons within comments.
+- Bug: HTML files were not mappable to XML as described by the HTML validator because of extra hyphons within comments.
-Fix: Removed the extra hyphons in comments.
+- Fix: Removed the extra hyphons in comments, thanks to [Geert Bormans](https://www.experts-exchange.com/questions/28661509/The-document-is-not-mappable-to-XML-1-0-due-to-two-consecutive-hyphens-in-a-comment.html).

 <hr>